 6. Store properly

 What you also don’t want, is storing your knives with other kitchen utensils.
-First of all, you might cut yourself while trying to get something else from the drawer and second of all, your knives might get damaged by other kitchen utensils and tools.
+First of all, you might cut yourself while trying to get something else from the drawer, and your knives might get damaged by other kitchen utensils and tools.

 There are three ways to store your knives properly but the main point is separation: